hyperledger/besu/docs/Pantheon-API/RPC-PubSub.md

 Use the `newPendingTransactions` parameter with `eth_subscribe` to be notified of pending transactions added to the transaction pool for the node.

-The pending transactions subscription returns the transaction hashes of the pending transactions.
+The pending transactions subscription returns the transaction hashes or transaction details of the pending transactions.
+If the `includeTransactions` parameter is not included, the default is transaction hashes only.

 If a chain reorganization occurs, transactions are resubmitted to be included in the new canonical chain.
 This means the subscription can publish notifications for the same pending transaction more than once.

-!!!example
+!!!example "Transaction Hashes"
-    To subscribe to pending transaction notifications:
+    To subscribe to pending transaction notifications and receive transaction hashes only:

     ```json
-    {"id": 1, "method": "eth_subscribe", "params": ["newPendingTransactions"]}
+    {"id": 1, "method": "eth_subscribe", "params": ["newPendingTransactions", {"includeTransactions":false}]}
     ```

     Example result: